heanhsok/instacart-data-engineering-project/readme.md

 - **Google Cloud Platform (GCP)**: The foundational cloud infrastructure that ensures scalability and robust performance for hosting our Data Lake and Data Warehouse
 - **Terraform**: Tool for Infrastructure as Code (IaC) which automates the provisioning and management of our cloud resources, establishing a consistent and scalable environment through code
-- **Docker and Docker Compose**: Tools that containerizes components for consistent deployment across environments and simplifies multi-container application management
+- **Docker and Docker Compose**: Tools that containerize components for consistent deployment across environments and simplify multi-container application management
 - **Apache Airflow**: Automated workflow managment tool that orchestrates data ingestion, processing, and transformation tasks
 - **Apache Parquet**: Before being ingested to data lake, raw data is transformed into Apache Parquet to compress storage and accelerate query performance with its columnar format.
 - **Google Cloud Storage**: Acts as the primary data lake, a scalable repository for storing vast amounts of raw and processed data